phlippieb/resume/resume.md

 </div></div>

 - Worked in various technologies and paradigms across mobile, frontend, and backend, primarily focusing on native iOS, to deliver quality software on diverse client projects
-- Led international and inter-organizational teams and fostered an internal culture of continuous learning
+- Led international and interorganizational teams and fostered an internal culture of continuous learning

 ### Client projects